 Explanation: Security settings are not applied randomly for Group policies at device startup if at device start up:

 Haspolicychanged flag is false.

-Action: Even if there is no change in the Group policy, you can apply Group policy again
+Action: Even if there is no change in the Group policy, you can apply Group policy again string value other than Null.

 2 Go to HKLM\Software\Novell\ZCM\GroupPolicy.